Azure Blob Connector

 MCP_azureblob_adls_USE_MANAGED_IDENTITY="true"

-# ADLS Gen2 uses the same blob endpoint
+# ADLS Gen2 uses the DFS endpoint instead of the blob endpoint

 MCP_azureblob_adls_ENDPOINT="https://myadlsaccount.dfs.core.windows.net"